 Real estate can be a very rewarding profession for those who are willing to accept the fact that risks can sometimes be just as great as the rewards involved.
-And while many can be avoided through diligence and best practices and some can be significantly mitigated with the help of business insurance, not all risks can be covered and accounted for in real estate, or any other professional service for that matter.
+And while many can be avoided through diligence and best practices and some can be significantly mitigated with the help of business insurance and title insurance, not all risks can be covered and accounted for in real estate, or any other professional service for that matter.

 Making sure that all of your insurable risks are covered as thoroughly as possible is one of the main responsibilities that real estate business leaders have towards their companies and something that needs to be a central part of your real estate risk management plan.

 If you’d like to discuss your real estate insurance program in order to better understand your needs, don’t hesitate to reach out to one of the expert brokers in our real estate practice at any time.